-Congratulations you have just hit dirt!
+Congratulations, you have hit dirt!
 You are currently being asked to BRAG about your accomplishments!
 This is the time.
 This is the place.
 This is the hour to begin to relay EVERY detail of your LIFE to the interviewer.
-You can tell him how wonderful you are at raising kids and about how your trophy wife is not simply beautiful but also can cook, you can … WRONG!
+You can tell him how wonderful you are at raising kids; how your trophy wife is not simply beautiful, but also can cook; you can … WRONG!
 Your interviewer does not care about you.
-Your interviewer is much more interested in that aspect of your life you consider professional.
-But, with this in mind, where does one start?
+Your interviewer is much more interested in the aspect of your life you consider professional.
+With this in mind, where does one start?
 Typically, people answer with result achievements, skilled or value-based developments.
 But what does that actually mean?

 It’s best to use each of these topics to share your strengths.
-By taking from each of them, you are able to show your interviewer that you are not some hillbilly, rather, someone who has multiple layers.
-Don’t forget to be concise with your responses, use specific details and don’t ramble.
+By taking from each of them, you are able to show your interviewer that you are not a hillbilly, rather, someone who has multiple layers.
+Don’t forget to be concise with your responses by using specific details and not rambling.
 You want to quickly relay your thoughts then move onto the next topic.
 But again, don’t move on too quickly.
 This is your chance to truly sell yourself, admitting how wonderful of a worker you are and how the company would be dazzled to have you on board.

-A good way to effectively transmit your thoughts to your interviewer is using the STAR Method.
-If you don’t fully understand what that is, begin to practise it on our main website or click here for an example question and answer on our blog website.
-Another simplistic tip to mention is to practise.
-It’s so critical to practise.
-By pracising your rambling will be cut down, along with the ‘umming’.
+A good way to effectively transmit your thoughts to your interviewer is by using the STAR Method.
+If you don’t fully understand what that is, begin practising it on our main website or click here for a sample question.
+Furthermore, by practising, your rambling will be cut down, along with the ‘umming’ and ‘ahhing’.

-Don’t forget to not simply state what you’ve done such as, ‘I made employee of the year!’ tell your interview why.
+Don’t forget to not simply state what you’ve done such as, ‘I made employee of the year!’ but tell your interview how you accomplished this.
 What made your employer choose you over Jack the Ripper?
 (He’s likely better at knives than you anyway.
 Or at least we can hope as much ….)

 Remember that your response is important.
 It will show the interviewer what you truly value.

 Do you value personal achievements?
 Do you feel accomplished by assisting others in a group effort?
 Are you a good team player?
 What makes you tick?
 What motivates you to complete your task?
 What do YOU consider important?
-These questions plus more will be answered by your response to the original question and will be transferred to your interviewer by secret beta waves that enter the space time continuum for further investigation for your candidacy of the position you hope to acquire.
+These questions plus more will likely be asked.
+Remember, any answer will be transferred to the interviewer by secret beta waves that enter the space-time continuum for further investigation for your candidacy of the position you hope to acquire.

 Is it over yet?